olga-demidko/documentation/docs/guide/np-web-ui/scanning/managing-authentications/types/custom-auth.md

 #### Authentication Flow Setup

 In this section, build the authentication flow.
-You can create a single-stage flow or add as many stages as the NexPloit engine should pass through to access the authenticated resource.
+You can create a single-stage flow or add as many stages as the Nexploit engine should pass through to access the authenticated resource.

 Start the setup with creating the first stage.
 In the **Name** field, enter the stage name that can be used further for creation of interpolation expressions.